Everest Base Camp Trek Difficulty (Quick Update 2023)

 If you plan to carry your backpack, we also recommend some exercises for the shoulder.
-For altitude sickness prevention, aerobic exercise such as jogging, sprinting and swimming is very useful.
+For altitude sickness prevention, aerobic exercises such as jogging, sprinting and swimming are very useful.
 These exercises help your body circulate oxygen and lower Mount Everest’s difficulty.

 Learning Before EBC Trek

 This is a life-saving tip for independent trekkers.
 If you think you can travel without a guide and Everest trek package, you must learn some Nepali words before the trip.

 “Namaste”= Nepali greetings,